Understand UKCA and apply it correctly to your products

 What is UKCA?

-The United Kingdom left the internal market of the European Union (EU) and the customs union on 31 December 2020.
+The UK left the European Union (EU) single market and the customs union on 31 December 2020.
 This means that the rules and regulations governing the sale of goods on the EU market no longer apply in the UK.
 This market is now regulated by the UK, which has introduced its own regulatory system.
-It is called United Kingdom Conformity Assessment or UKCA, and the primary legislation is The Product Safety and Metrology etc (Amendment etc.) (EU Exit) Regulations 2019.
+It is called the United Kingdom Conformity Assessment or UKCA, and the primary legislation is "The Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019".

 Where does the UKCA apply?